-For Charnwood, a large amount of surplus could be used to meet the majority of needs required.
-However, additional land would be required from other sites across the Borough if the full unmet needs from Leicester are to be met.
-There are a range of sites that could be utilised that do not intersect with minerals safeguarded areas, and therefore neutral effects are expected.
+For Charnwood, a large amount of surplus could be used to meet a substantial amount of needs.
+However, 14.9ha of additional land would be required from other sites across the Borough if the full unmet needs from Leicester are to be met.
+There are insufficient site options to deliver this scale of growth without allocating employment space on land safeguarded for mineral deposits.
+Negative effects would therefore be expected, though the magnitude of these could be scaled down by avoiding allocating on land which would be preferential for mineral extraction (considering topography, connectivity, landscape etc).
+The relatively small scale of growth should also help to reduce more negative effects.
+Minor negative effects are predicted.

-Neutral effects are predicted, given that the scale of growth is lower than both options A4 and B4 and would be accommodated through existing committed development.
+Neutral effects are predicted, given that the scale of growth is lower than both options A4 would be accommodated through existing committed development.

 Minerals

 Distribution Growth Overall Effects Symbol

-A: Current Potential minor negative x ?
+Option 1: Dispersed A: Current Potential minor negative × ?

-Option 1: Dispersed B: Higher Minor negative ×
+B: Higher Minor negative ×

-C: Lower Neutral effect -
+C: Lower C: Lower Neutral effect

-A: Current Potential minor negative x ?
+Option 2: Strategic sites A: Current Potential minor negative × ?

-Option 2: Strategic sites B: Higher Minor negative ×
+B: Higher Minor negative ×

 C: Lower Neutral effect -

 A: Current Neutral effect -

 Option 3: Near Leicester Area focus B: Higher Neutral effect -

-• C: Lower Neutral effect -
+- C: Lower Neutral effect -

 Option 4: HENA Distribution A: Current Neutral effect -

-B: Higher Neutral effect -
+B: Higher Minor negative ×

-C: Lower Neutral effect -
+- C: Lower Neutral effect -

-APPENDIX C: DETAILED APPRAISAL OF THE PREFERRED APPROACH
+APPENDIX C: DETAILED APPRAISAL OF THE PREFERRED APPROACH (HOUSING)